Chart Color Schemes

 AreaSearch assessment of residential development activity positions Jindabyne - Berridale among the top 25% of areas assessed nationwide

-Jindabyne-Berridale has recorded approximately 70 residential property approvals annually.
-Over the past five financial years, from FY21 to FY25351 homes were approved, with an additional 11 approved in FY26 up to April.
-On average, 2.8 people have moved to the area per new home constructed over these five years, indicating strong demand that supports property values.
+Jindabyne - Berridale has granted around 70 residential property approvals annually.
+Over the past five financial years, from FY-21 to FY-25, a total of 351 homes were approved, with an additional 14 approved in FY-26 so far.
+On average, 2.8 people moved to the area per new home constructed over these five years, indicating strong demand that supports property values.

-New homes are being built at an average cost of $633,000, slightly above the regional average, suggesting a focus on quality developments.
+New homes are being built at an average construction cost value of $397,000, slightly above the regional average, suggesting a focus on quality developments.
 This financial year has seen $20.4 million in commercial approvals, demonstrating moderate levels of commercial development.
-Compared to the rest of NSW, Jindabyne-Berridale has 72.0% more construction activity per person, offering greater choice for buyers.
+Compared to the Rest of NSW, Jindabyne - Berridale has 72.0% more construction activity per person, offering greater choice for buyers.
 Recent construction comprises 56.0% detached dwellings and 44.0% townhouses or apartments, expanding medium-density options and creating a mix of opportunities across price brackets.
-This shift reflects the current housing mix of 77.0% houses, reduced availability of development sites, and changing lifestyle demands and affordability requirements.
+This represents a significant change from the current housing mix, which is currently 77.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.

 Frequently Asked Questions - Development